DS-Daniel/Nof1-App/backend/README.md

 After launching the server, you can access the OpenAPI documentation (not complete, but providing an overview of routes) at http://localhost:PORT/api.

+## Maintenance
+There is no guarantee that the project will be further developed.
+But you are welcome to fork the project.

 ## Contributors

 - [Daniel Sciarra](https://github.com/DS-Daniel/)